Latest travel restrictions and requirements

-Travel restrictions and strict requirements for entering Canada continue to affect international students.
-It is important for you to carefully review all of the information below including the links we have provided.
+Travel restrictions and strict requirements for entering Canada continue to affect international students of all nationalities.
+We advise you to carefully review all of the following:

 Due to the COVID-19 pandemic the Government of Canada has implemented travel restrictions that limit the ability of foreign nationals to enter Canada which includes COVID-19 testing requirements as well as 14-day quarantine upon arrival.
 Whether you are new or returning to BCIT, make sure to follow all of the steps below if you are an international student planning to travel to Canada.